 The Lane Rental Fee Assessment represents a portion of the cost of the interference and inconvenience to the road users for each closure.
-All lane, roadway, or ramp closure event increments 15 minutes and less will be assessed as a 15-minute increment.
+All lane or roadway closure event increments 15 minutes and less will be assessed as a 15-minute increment.